kevoinno/kevoinno.github.io/README.md

   <div>
     <strong>Undergraduate Research @ UCLA Fielding School of Public Health</strong> (March 2025 - Present)
     <br>
-    • Data cleaning and analysis for a CDC-funded project about the relationship between alcohol retail density and firearm violence
+    • Created and analyzed a comprehensive dataset of all the alcohol retailers (2M+) in each state for a CDC-funded project about the relationship between alcohol retail density and firearm violence
   </div>
 </div>